Solo Travel Guide

 4. Semuc Champey

 Adventure central for solo travel Guatemala.
 This remote paradise is all about natural beauty and adrenaline activities.
-The journey is rough, but the backpacker community makes it worthwhile.
+The backpacker community makes it worthwhile.

 Perfect For: